Where to Find Decadent Vegan Food in Paris

 Rose Bakery and Café

-Nestled in the lush gardens of Maison de Balzac, Rose Bakery and Cafe is made up of white walls and light wooden tables with large windows that bring nature to your doorstep.
-With an entirely organic and homemade menu, Rose Bakery serves every meal made of vegan ingredients, whether you’re here for breakfast, brunch, or tea.
+Nestled in the lush gardens of Maison de Balzac, Rose Bakery and Cafe features white walls and light wooden tables, with large windows that bring nature to your doorstep.
+With an entirely organic, homemade menu, Rose Bakery serves every meal made with vegan ingredients, whether you’re here for breakfast, brunch, or tea.

 Try their granola bowls, avocado toast, scrambled tofu, and an array of cakes and scones.
 The cafe has several tea rooms across Paris and can also be reserved for catering events.